cobwebch/external_import/Documentation/Administration/UserRights/Index.rst

   synchronized

-- give this user access to the page(s) where the records are stored, i.e. pages must be in the DB Mounts of the user and user must enough rights on these pages, i.e. "Show page", "Edit content", "Edit page" and "Delete page" (Web > Access).
-Of course this can also be achieved via a group the user belongs to.
+- give this user access to the page(s) where the records are stored, i.e. pages must be in the DB Mounts of the user and user must have enough rights on these pages, i.e. "Show page", "Edit content", "Edit page" and "Delete page" (Web > Access).
+Of course this can also be achieved via a BE group the user belongs to.

-A good way to verify that the :code:`_cli_scheduler` use has enough right is to use the **SYSTEM > Backend users** module to switch to that user and perform manual synchronizations from there (this means giving access to the "External Import" BE module to the :code:`_cli_scheduler` user).
+A good way to verify that the :code:`_cli_scheduler` use has enough rights is to use the **SYSTEM > Backend users** module to switch to that user and perform manual synchronizations from there (this means giving access to the "External Import" BE module to the :code:`_cli_scheduler` user).